In the Digital Era, How Are Harassing Phone Calls Still a Thing?

 Apart from Stopping Harassing Phone Calls, What Else Can DoNotPay Do?

-By accessing DoNotPay in your browser or on an iPhone, you will discover many different features.
+By accessing DoNotPay in your browser you will discover many different features.
 With this app you can take a shortcut through the research process necessary when dealing with paperwork and administrative stuff.
 DoNotPay can generate essential documents and create scripts for different circumstances.

 - Suing anyone in small claims court